Irwin Belk Stadium (Wingate)

-Irwin Belk Stadium is a 3,500-seat stadium located in the campus of the Wingate University in Wingate, North Carolina.
+Irwin Belk Stadium is a 3,500-seat stadium located on the campus of the Wingate University in Wingate, North Carolina.
 Opened in 1998, it is home to the Wingate Bulldogs football and lacrosse teams.

 The stadium is named for Irwin Belk, who has made significant donations to many colleges and universities in the Charlotte area, including UNC Charlotte and Johnson C. Smith University.
 The field is named for John R. Martin.